avidalh/udacity-fsnd-p5/README.md

 ----

+## 0. Launch Virtual Machine
+The Virtual Machine was launched by following the instructions at https://www.udacity.com/account#!/development_environment.

-## 0. Configure a new host at https://www.noip.com
+## 1. Configure a new host at https://www.noip.com
-In order to get a hostname.domainname in our machine we can sign up in any free service as www.no-ip.com, and register our IP with the desired hostname and any of the free domainname avaliable.
+In order to get a hostname.domainname in our machine we can sign up in any free service as www.no-ip.com, and register our IP with the desired hostname and any of the free domainnames avaliable.
-In my case the I've associated the provided IP: **54.186.70.167** to the HOSTNAME.DOMAINNAME **avidalh.noip.com**.
+In my case the I've associated the Udacity provided IP: **54.186.70.167** to the HOSTNAME.DOMAINNAME **avidalh.noip.com**.

-## 1. Launch Virtual Machine

 ## 2. Instructions for SSH access to the instance
 1. Download Private Key provided by Udacity NanoDegree